opencodes/sync-server/README.md

 sync-server
 ===========

-Sync Application with all devices and users.
+Sync your application with all devices and users.